Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: Moving equilibria and parameter paths

-for which $dP/dt = dH/dt = 0$.
-Typically, the position of an equilibrium depends on the input parameters $r$ and/or $m$.
-When the input parameters vary over time, $e(r,m)$ changes its position in the $(P,H)$ phase space, and we speak of a {\em moving equilibrium}
+Typically, the position of an equilibrium $e$ for the frozen system depends on the input parameters $r$ and/or $m$.
+When the input parameters vary over time, $e$ changes its position in the $(P,H)$ phase space and we speak of a {\em moving equilibrium}